Your Rights as a Tenant in Washington State

 do the work properly and follow all legal codes

-*If you repair something badly, you can be held responsible.
+*If you repair something badly, the landlord can hold you responsible.

 You can put your rent in Escrow.
 This is complicated.
-Read RCW 59.18.115 at your local law library, or talk with a lawyer.
+Read RCW 59.18.115 at your local law library and try to get legal help.

 No!
-If you do not pay rent, no matter why, the landlord can start the eviction process against you.
+If you do not pay rent, even if your place needs repairs, the landlord may start an eviction case against you.

 The law prohibits a landlord from taking certain actions against you: